-The Student Conduct Code shall apply to a student's conduct even if the student withdraws from school while a disciplinary matter is pending.
+B. The Student Conduct Code shall apply to a student's conduct even if the student withdraws from school while a disciplinary matter is pending.

-2. TITLE IX SEXUAL HARASSMENT.
+2. Title IX Sexual Harassment.

-Matters pertaining to sexual harassment/misconduct that do not meet the definition of sexual harassment as outlined in administrative regulation 5.1.16 or otherwise do not meet the definition of an educational program or activity and do not occur against a person within the United States will be referred by the Title IX Coordinator to the college's respective student conduct administrator for investigation and adjudication under the student conduct code.
+Matters pertaining to sexual harassment/misconduct that do not meet the definition of sexual harassment as outlined in Administrative Regulation 5.1.16 or otherwise do not meet the definition of an educational program or activity and do not occur against a person within the United States will be referred by the Title IX Coordinator to the College's respective Student Conduct Administrator for investigation and adjudication under the Student Conduct Code.

-3. Temporary Removal of Student
+3. Disruptive Behavior in Class (Temporary Removal of Student)

 Disruptive behavior includes conduct that distracts or intimidates others in a manner that interferes with instructional activities, fails to adhere to a faculty member's appropriate classroom rules or instructions, or interferes with the normal operations of the college.
 Students who engage in disruptive behavior or threatening behavior may be directed by the faculty member to leave the classroom or by the college official responsible for administration of the Student Conduct Code to leave the college premises.
+(Academic Misconduct AR 2.3.11).
 If the student refuses to leave after being requested to do so, college police may be summoned to provide assistance.
-For involuntary removal from more than one class period, the faculty member should invoke the procedures outlined in 2.5.1(2) above.
+For involuntary removal from more than one (1) class period, the faculty member should invoke the procedures outlined below.